 I was ready to start living out my mermaid hair dreams at the start of 2020, but things didn’t quite play out how I’d hoped.
-While this style was set for big things this year, it seems the trend hasn’t faded.
+While this style was set for big things last year, it seems the trend hasn’t faded.
 It's simply been postponed until our social lives pick up again.
 The effortless look can be achieved with simple plaits or a heated waver.
-I picked up the Amika High Tide Deep Waver earlier this year and can’t wait to show off some cool, textured lengths.
+I picked up the Amika High Tide Deep Waver at the start of this year and can’t wait to show off some cool, textured lengths.

 Just Red Lipstick

 Red lipstick can be messy at the best of times, but throw face coverings into the mix and it’s basically mission impossible.
 It’s safe to assume, therefore, that most of us put our red lipsticks away somewhere safe with the hope we could return to them again soon.
 However, the truth is that it’s just not clear how much longer it will be until we can show off our red lipstick to the world again, and I miss it.
 In a bid to lift my spirits, I’m planning on swiping my lips with rouge every single day in 2021.
 If you ask me, a bare-faced look teamed with a striking red lip is the perfect way to feel put-together while working from home without any major effort.